 To apply for any federal loans, you’ll need to fill out the Free Application for Federal Student Aid, or FAFSA.
-Here’s what the process looks like:
+Here’s what the loan application process looks like:

-- Gather up your financial info.
 You’ll need your (or your parents’) tax returns for the last two years, your household’s adjusted gross income, information about your household assets and the Social Security numbers for you and your parents.
-You will also need a list of schools you plan to apply to.
+You will also need a list of schools you plan to apply to when filling out the FAFSA application.

-- Go to FAFSA.gov.
-Create an account on the website, and fill out the online application.
+Create an account on FAFSA's website, and fill out the online application.
 You’ll need all the info you gathered in Step 1 to complete the form.

 A nice bonus with FAFSA is that it also functions as an application for federal grants — which are funds you don’t have to pay back (or pay interest on).
 Some commonly used federal grants include Pell Grants and TEACH Grants.

 Once your application has been processed, you’ll receive a Student Aid Report detailing all your financial stats — including the amount your family is expected to contribute toward your education.
 Unless you find any errors in this report, it will be sent to the schools you’re applying to for evaluation.

 Step 4: Look out for financial aid award letters